 Mirai's original creators were tracked down and put behind bars.
 But Mirai is still mutating — and it's still a threat.

 First off, lock the front door - that is, secure your router.
-If a hacker gets control of your router, they'll be able to control your network and that means they can control any device in your house, from the door locks to your computer.
+If a hacker gets control of your router, they'll control your network, which means they can control any device in your house, from the door locks to your computer.

 Once the network and access methods are secure, you need to put some work into securing each individual IoT device.
 Again, changing the default username and password is your best first move.
 If a device doesn't let you do this, it's a glaring hole in your defenses — buy a different device.
-In fact, when you're buying smart home devices, you should take IoT device security issues into account when you're making a purchase decision, rather than just looking at the functionality.
+When you're buying smart home devices, you should take IoT device security issues into account when making a purchase decision, rather than just looking at the functionality.

 Each of your IoT devices also needs a different password.
 Hackers typically break into a network from one device and then try to expand their control to other devices.
 If all your IoT fridges and coffee makers have different names from the heating controls and the door locks, a hacker will find expanding their footprint in your IoT network next to impossible.

 Now check the default security and privacy settings.
-If there's something you don't want the device to be able to do, or to record, you may be able to disable it.
+If there's something you don't want the device to be able to door to record, you may be able to disable it.
 You may decide that you want the microphones on some devices switched off, for instance, if you don't want to use voice control on them.
-That will stop anyone listening in on your conversations.
+That will stop anyone from listening to your conversations.

-Disabling features, you don't want reduces the security risk of leaving remote access or voice control open.
-You may decide that some devices aren't worth connecting.
+Disabling these features, as you want to reduce the security risk of leaving remote access or voice control open.
+You may decide that some devices aren't worth connecting with.
 If internet connectivity doesn't add a positive benefit, you can simply turn it off.

-There's another feature that you should turn off, and that's Universal Plug and Play (UPnP).
-This is intended to help devices automatically discover each other, a bit like Plug and Play on a PC which can automatically install peripherals, such as printers and external drives.
+You should turn off another feature, and that's Universal Plug and Play (UPnP).
+This is intended to help devices automatically discover each other, a bit like Plug and Play on a PC, which can automatically install peripherals, such as printers and external drives.
 But you're probably not going to move your devices around a whole lot, so UPnP probably isn't very useful.
 On the other hand, it's a big security risk, as vulnerabilities in the protocol can help hackers discover the devices from outside the network.